Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/single-select-menu.md

     <ExampleWithPlaceholder />
 </View>
 ```

+### Single select with starting selected item and disabled item

 This select starts with a starting selected item.
 One of the items is disabled
 and thus cannot be selected.